Share this article:

 Some rental communities offer internet access included in the rent price, or for an additional fee.
 This is fine (if the connection is dependable) but shouldn’t be the deciding factor for you.
 As long as a popular internet service provider offers dependable service to your community, you’ll be fine.
 Just be sure to talk to other renters about which providers they use and whether they’re happy with the service.

 Communities that take security seriously are worth slightly higher rent.
 Look for features like carded community entry, security cameras, double- or triple-unit door locks, and on-site security staff.
 These can all help keep you safe and reduce the risk of theft.

 10. Rooftops, Outdoor Spaces & Swimming Pools

 Rooftops and outdoor spaces are great, but surveys show that renters use them much less than they think they will.
-Swimming pools onsite can be great, but they have a similar reputation—look good on paper, get used much less than you think.
+Onsite swimming pools are great, but they have a similar reputation — they look good on paper, but they are used much less than you think.

 11. Fitness Centers

-You might not care about an elevator if you’re on the second floor (except for moving day), but don’t kid yourself—living on the tenth floor of a walk-up isn’t ‘a great way to stay in shape.’
+You might not care about an elevator if you’re on the second floor (except for moving day), but don’t kid yourself — living on the 20th floor of a high-rise apartment building isn’t ‘a great way to stay in shape.’
 It will leave you furious and exhausted every time you have to climb Mount Everest just to get to your unit.

 13. Features for Your Four-Legged Friend